bestofjs/bestofjs/README.md

+# Best of JS monorepo

+This is the monorepo for _Best of JS_ application, setup in August 2023.

 [![image](https://user-images.githubusercontent.com/5546996/136642215-0954411d-274c-4ae8-8106-75ed69108d15.png)](https://bestofjs.org/)

 ## Concept

-[Best of JS](https://bestofjs.org/) gathers the latest trends about open source projects related to Node.js and the web platform: JavaScript of course (client and server side) but also HTML, CSS, and languages that compile to JavaScript, alternative runtimes such as Deno and Bun...
+[Best of JS](https://bestofjs.org/) gathers the latest trends about open source projects related to the web platform and Node.js: JavaScript and TypeScript of course (client and server side) but also HTML, CSS, languages that compile to JavaScript, alternative runtimes such as Deno and Bun...

-This is a place where front-end engineers and Node.js developers can find the best components to build amazing web applications.
+This is a place where full-stack developers can find the best components to build amazing web applications.

 ## Tags

 Projects are carefully classified under tags such as:

+- [Component Toolkits](<(https://bestofjs.org/tags/component)>): sets of UI components for your favorite framework
 - [UI frameworks](https://bestofjs.org/tags/framework): solutions to build front-end applications that run in the browser: React, Vue.js, Angular...
 - [Node.js frameworks](https://bestofjs.org/projects?tags=nodejs-framework): solutions to build server-side applications with Node.js: Express, Nest, Fastify...
-- [Testing](https://bestofjs.org/tags/test): testing frameworks and tools: Jest, Mocha, Cypress...
 - [Charting](https://bestofjs.org/tags/chart): data visualization and chart libraries: D3, ChartJS, ECharts...
 - [And many more!](https://bestofjs.org/tags/)